-Cloud computing systems provides hardware and software for enabling computing resources, software, and applications to build a complete geospatial environment on the cloud.
-Users can create instances with intended specifications according to the needs of computing power, performance and budget.
-Furthermore, operating system, GIS software, applications and tools can be installed using cloud machine images simply.
+Cloud computing systems provide hardware and software for enabling computing resources, software, and applications to build a complete geospatial environment on the cloud.
+Users can create instances with intended specifications according to the needs of computing power, performance, and budget.
+Furthermore, operating system, GIS software, applications, and tools can be installed using cloud machine images simply.

-Implementation of GIS framework increases efficiency and performance, while reduces costs.
-Users are in charge of only the services they consume thanks to the pay as you go characteristic of the Cloud GIS.
-Scalability feature makes possible to increase or decrease the compute, storage, and network capacities as intended and it facilitate geospatial data manipulation.
+The implementation of the GIS framework increases efficiency and performance while reducing costs.
+Users are in charge of only the services they consume, thanks to the pay as you go characteristic of the Cloud GIS.
+Scalability feature makes possible to increase or decrease the compute, storage, and network capacities as intended and it facilitates geospatial data manipulation.

-Cloud GIS provides resource pooling for processing, networking, and storage requests using multi-tenant model.
-With the location independent pooling, resources are served to multiple clients across centralized cloud infrastructure.
+Cloud GIS provides resource pooling for processing, networking, and storage requests using the multi-tenant model.
+With the location-independent pooling, resources are served to multiple clients across centralized cloud infrastructure.
 Those resources can be provisioned and scaled with the demand of the users (Bhat, Shah, and Ahmad 2011).